Food Allergy

 Causes

 A food allergy is when the body mistakes a food as being harmful.
 This makes the immune system release chemicals into the blood that cause symptoms to happen.
-The most common triggers of a food reaction are:
+Common food allergens are:

 SymptomsandDiagnosis